np25071984/battleships/README.md

 [//]: # (is there "first" and "last"? if both lost their fleet last round, who wins?
 Draw?)

-## How it works
+## Workflow

-### Game settings page
-Set game settins or chose from existing preset.
-Got to Create game page

-Create game request

-### Board set up page
-Get player ID (player1 or player2)
-Get the link to share with the friend if "Play with a friend" was chosen Wait for player2, place ships and push Ready button

-### Game page
-Make shots
-Win
+1. Select the game type
+2. Set up game.
+Choose from predefined modes or create your own (board size, ships configuration, timeout, etc).
+If if is "Play with a friend" game type, share the link with your fiend.
+Wait for partner to be joined
+3. Make a shot each round.
+Destroy all enemy ships.

 ## TODO
 1. Announce the results only when both players have made shots
+2. Don't let game begin unless both players are connected
+3. Unveil enemy ships on Lost event